jordiperendreu/wallet-kata/README.md

 create more robust tests.
 * Created a package `stripeclient` that contains all the code related with the StripeClient
 * Extracted the `ChargeRequest` from the `StripeService`.
-This was important because it allowed me to make the unit tests more robust because I could validate the parameters of the API call I suppose that the objective of having it internally is because we don't want anyone from outside the module uses this DTO, but adding it as protected can solve the problem
+This was important because it allowed me to make the unit tests more robust because I could validate the parameters of the API call.
+  I suppose that the objective of having it internally is because we don't want anyone from outside the module uses this DTO, but adding it as protected can solve the problem
 * Created different layers to structure the information